mastertech-xd254/mastertech-xd/README.md

 > Want to contribute?
-Fork the repo, make changes, and send a pull request!
+Fork the repo, and send a pull request!
+>
 >
 ---